 CONCLUSION: The internet-based PEMs about SCS were found to have a readability level that exceeded the Grade 6 level recommended by the National Health Institute.
 However, the materials demonstrated low reliability and poor quality.
-It is advisable that websites addressing Spinal Cord Stimulation (SCS), a specific neuromodulation technique among various interventional strategies for chronic pain management, maintain readability standards in line with established indexes and provide content that is reliable and tailored to the general public's educational level.
+We think that websites related to SCS, which is a specific neuromodulation option among several interventional procedures for the management of chronic pain, should have some level of readability according to specific indexes and reliable content suitable for the public's educational level.

-KEYWORDS: Spinal cord stimulation, Patient education, Online information, Chronic pain, Education level, Index, Quality
+KEYWORDS: Spinal cord stimulation, Patient education, Online information, Chronic pain, Education level

-ABBREVIATIONS: ARI: Automated readability index, CL: Coleman-Liau index, HON: Health on the Net Foundation, HONcode: Health on the Net Foundation code of conduct, FRES: Flesch Reading Ease Score, GQS: Global quality score, SMOG: Simple Measure of Gobbledygook, SCS: Spinal cord stimulation, FKGL: Flesch-Kincaid Grade Level, GFOG: Gunning Fog, GQS: Global quality score, JAMA: Journal of the American Medical Association, LW: Linsear Write, USA: United States of America, QOL: Quality of life, PVD: Peripheral vascular disease, URL: Uniform Resource Locator, PEMs: Patient education materials

-&lt;sup>2Dokuz Eylul University Hospital, Department of Physical Medicine and Rehabilitation, Izmir, Türkiye hronic pain, defined as pain that persists for more than six months, affects 100 million adults in the United States of America and negatively affects all dimensions of health-related quality of life (QOL), not to mention the aspect of high expenditures (16).
+ABBREVIATIONS: ARI: Automated readability index, CL: Coleman-Liau index, HON: Health on the Net Foundation, HONcode: Health on the Net Foundation code of conduct, FRES: Flesch Reading Ease Score, GQS: Global quality score, SMOG: Simple Measure of Gobbledygook, SCS: Spinal cord stimulation, FKGL: Flesch-Kincaid Grade Level, GFOG: Gunning Fog, GQS: Global quality score, JAMA: Journal of the American Medical Association, LW: Linsear Write, USA: United States of America, QOL: Quality of life, PVD: Peripheral vascular disease, URL: Uniform Resource Locator, PEMs: Patient education materials hronic pain, defined as pain that persists for more than six months, affects 100 million adults in the United States of America and negatively affects all dimensions of health-related quality of life (QOL), not to mention the aspect of high expenditures (16).
 Low back pain, an important cause of chronic pain, ranked first in the disability assessment and sixth in the overall burden assessment (26).
 There is vast research on the use of opioids and their good response to treating pain in many patients (23).
 Nevertheless, there are many side effects related to the use of opioids that affect public health negatively and may cause irreversible consequences.
 It is reported that mortality related to opioid use has increased by 200% in the last 20 years compared with previous years (26).
 It is clear that a longer-lasting solution with fewer side effects is needed for the treatment of chronic pain.